OncoHarmony-Network/majiq_academic/doc/source/getting-started-guide/builder.rst

 MAJIQ Builder In Depth
 ----------------------

+**General note**: in addition to the example below, you can find help composing your own commands + config by using the :ref:`command-builder`.

 *Creating the config file*

 Majiq needs to know some basic information about your study, annotation, and experiments before it can run.
 Provide this information